 Investing in a virtual receptionist or adding a chatbot to your website can make a world of difference.
 However, you should also be prepared to perfect your returns policy and offer clear contact details.
 Build a sense of clarity, and clients will be far less likely to be left disappointed as this stops unreasonable expectations.

 All business owners are guilty of keeping one eye on winning new customers.
 In reality, the lifetime customer value is a more crucial metric.
 Give clients a reason to keep returning, and they will continue to do it.
-Simple.
+It really is as simple as that.